Search Our Team

 Budget & Project ManagerEcosystem Marketplace

-Kate works as an Associate with the Supply Change initiative, investigating commodity based corporate commitments which reduce or eliminate deforestation.
+Kate works as the Project and Budget Manager with the Ecosystem Marketplace initiative, overseeing financial management of the department, aiding new business development opportunities, and designing project work plans to achieve organizational goals.
+She previously worked as a Senior Associate and Research Assistant with the Supply Change initiative, investigating commodity based corporate commitments which reduce or eliminate deforestation.
 Prior to joining Forest Trends, she interned with the office of United States Senator Ron Wyden of Oregon, assisting legislative staff on issues pertaining to the environment and public works.
 She also has experience researching corporate sustainability practices with Nike’s Innovation Department.
-Kate holds a Bachelors of Arts in Political Science from the University of Redlands.
+Kate holds a Bachelor of Arts in Political Science from the University of Redlands.

 Kerstin Canby